standardnotes/docs/docs/self-hosting/configuration-options.md

 ### Secrets

+- `JWT_SECRET`: secret used to sign the JWT tokens that are used for authorization & authentication purposes between client and server.
+- `LEGACY_JWT_SECRET`: This parameter is a fallback for supporting old client applications that had a different authorization mechanism.
+You don't need to change this if you are just starting to self-host your setup and do not own a legacy client application.
 - `AUTH_JWT_TTL`: Time to live in seconds for the JWT token used for communication between services.
 - `PSEUDO_KEY_PARAMS_KEY`: key used to generate password nonce in the process of creating user authentication parameters.
 - `ENCRYPTION_SERVER_KEY`: key used for ecrypting user server key.
 Must be a hex string exactly 32 bytes long e.g. `feffe9928665731c6d6a8f9467308308feffe9928665731c6d6a8f9467308308`.